Investigation of the $l^{-}l^{+}\nu \overline{\nu}$ final state at multi-TeV muon colliders through the exclusive decay of ZZ/WW gauge bosons in the Randall-Sundrum model: Introduction

 Here $d_{BZ}$ and $d_{U}$ are the scaling dimensions of the $\mathcal{O}_{BZ}$ and the unparticle $\mathcal{O}_{U}$ operators, respectively.
 The coefficient function $C_{U}$ is fixed by the matching condition.
+The parameter $\lambda = C_{U}\Lambda_{U}^{d_{BZ}}/M_{U}^{k}$ is the measure of the coupling between SM particles and unparticle.
 The range $1 < d_{U} < 2$ is the most natural since it is close to the particle limit of $d_{U} = 1$ \cite{ninh}.
 Moreover, unparticle effects are the largest in this region.
 Unparticle signals and new physics are expected to be seen at LHC when the bounds for $\Lambda_{U}$ are around 1 TeV \cite{jolee, alie}.
 The unparticle contributions to $B\rightarrow D^{*}\tau\nu$ have been investigated, the scalar unparticles are considered because contributions from vector unparticles are expected to be very small \cite{jolee}.
 From the current non-relativistic analysis, an essential conclusion can be drawn that unparticle effects might be tested in atomic physics experiments \cite{wondrak}.
-The effects of unparticle on properties of high energy colliders have been intensively studied in Refs.\cite{pra,alan,maj, kuma,sahi,kiku,chen,kha, fried, iltan, giang,soa1}.
-Search for dark matter and unparticles produced in association with a Z boson in proton-proton collisions at $\sqrt{s} = 8$ TeV has been presented in Ref.\cite{khac}.
+The effects of unparticle on properties of high energy colliders have been intensively studied in Refs.\cite{pra,alan,maj, kuma,sahi,kiku,chen,kha}.
+It is natural to ask whether an alternative perspective on unparticle can be formulated that is more transparent and more tractable a Yang-Mills hidden sector at strong coupling.
+A compelling framework to explore in this context is that of models incorporating warped extra dimensions.
+Therefore, the research the unparticle in RS framework, one of warped extra dimension model, is inevitable, e.g. Refs.\cite{fried, iltan, giang, soa1}.
+Search for DM and unparticles produced in association with a Z boson in proton-proton collisions at $\sqrt{s} = 8$ TeV has been presented in Ref.\cite{khac}.
 The anomalous couplings at LHeC is researched in Ref.\cite{giang2023}.
-The muon colliders, which can reach center-of-mass energy up to tens of TeV, provide an unprecedented potential in probing new physics beyond the Standard Model\cite{blas}.
+The muon colliders, which can reach center-of-mass energy up to tens of TeV, provide an unprecedented potential in probing new physics beyond the SM \cite{blas}.
 The advantage of initial muon beam polarization is that it is effective for the indirect search \cite{fuku, ska}.
 Morever, it is versatile in the fundamental particle physics and nuclear physics \cite{gor, cohen}.
 In our previous work, investigation of the scalar unparticle and anomalous couplings at muon colliders in the RS model is considered in detail in Ref.\cite{gs2024}.
 However, the phenomenology of the $l^{-}l^{+}\nu \overline{\nu}$ final state at muon colliders through the exclusive decay of ZZ/WW gauge bosons in the RS model has not yet been invested.
-It is the worth that exclusive decay of the WW/ZZ gauge bosons into $l^{-}l^{+}\nu \overline{\nu}$ final state can be used to test these theoretical frameworks in a context where the energy scales are sufficiently large.\\ In this work, we calculate in detail the cross-sections for the production of $l^{-}l^{+}\nu \overline{\nu}$ final state at multi - TeV muon colliders through the exclusive decay of ZZ/WW gauge bosons in the RS model.
+It is the worth that exclusive decay of the WW/ZZ gauge bosons into $l^{-}l^{+}\nu \overline{\nu}$ final state can be used to test these theoretical frameworks in a context where the energy scales are sufficiently large.\\ In this work, we calculate in detail the cross-sections for the production of $l^{-}l^{+}\nu \overline{\nu}$ final state at multi-TeV muon colliders through the exclusive decay of ZZ/WW gauge bosons in the RS model.
 The work is organized as follows.
 Theoretical framework is introduced in Section 2.
 The cross-sections for the production of the $l^{-}l^{+}\nu \overline{\nu}$ final state at muon colliders are calculated in detail in Section III.
 Finally, we summarize our results and make conclusions in Section IV.